Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Introduction

-\begin{theorem} Let $\Tt$ and $\Tt'$ be two independent copies of the Brownian tree.
-There exists a constant $\eps_{\ref{thm_holder_homeo}}>0$ such that almost surely, there is no $(1-\eps_{\ref{thm_holder_homeo}})$-H\"older homeomorphism from $\Tt$ to $\Tt'$. \end{theorem} Theorem~\ref{thm_holder_homeo} becomes pretty easy if "$(1-\eps)$-H\"older" is replaced by "Lipschitz"\footnote{For example, take a large branching point $b_1$ of $\Tt$, and consider an "exceptional scale" $\delta$ at which $b_1$ is unusually close to another branching point $b_2$.
-Then $\Psi(b_1)$ would have to be a large branching point of $\Tt'$, and $\Psi(b_2)$ would have to be a branching point of $\Tt'$ (of scale $\approx \delta$) very close to $\Psi(b_1)$, which is unlikely to exist.}, but we could not find such a statement in the literature.
-Just like in Theorem~\ref{thm_MAST_upper}, we find that we can take $\eps_{\ref{thm_holder_homeo}}=10^{-338}$, which we did not try to optimize.
-Roughly speaking, the reason why Theorem~\ref{thm_MAST_upper} and Theorem~\ref{thm_holder_homeo} are closely related to each other is that as can be seen on Figure~\ref{fig:example mast}, a common subtree of two trees $T_n$ and $T'_n$ gives a "correspondence" between a part of $T_n$ and a part of $T'_n$, which can be extended to a homeomorphism in the continuous limit.
-This is not a completely new idea, as the arguments of~\cite{aldous_largest_2022} (and the improvements done in~\cite{Khez22}) can already be interpreted as a proof of the existence of a homeomorphism from $\Tt$ to $\Tt'$ with a certain H\"older exponent\footnote{The actual H\"older exponent given by~\cite{aldous_largest_2022} turns out to be $5-2\sqrt{6}\approx 0.1010$.}.
-We also note that a result with a similar flavor for a quite different model (largest increasing subsequence of a random separable permutation) was proved in~\cite[Theorem~1.2, Theorem~1.7]{BBDFGMP22}.
-More precisely, the proofs in~\cite{BBDFGMP22} consist of showing that a random tree cannot contain a large subtree satisfying some properties, which is achieved by comparison with continuous objects.
+We also note that Theorem~\ref{thm_holder_homeo} becomes quite easy if "$(1-\eps)$-H\"older" is replaced by "Lipschitz"\footnote{For example, take a large branching point $b_1$ of $\Tt$, and consider an "exceptional scale" $\delta$ at which $b_1$ is unusually close to another branching point $b_2$.
+Then $\Psi(b_1)$ would have to be a large branching point of $\Tt'$, and $\Psi(b_2)$ would have to be a branching point of $\Tt'$ (of scale $\approx \delta$) very close to $\Psi(b_1)$, which is unlikely to exist.} Finally, we remark that our results have a similar flavor to those proved in~\cite[Theorem~1.2, Theorem~1.7]{BBDFGMP22} for a quite different model (largest increasing subsequence of a random separable permutation).
+More precisely, the proofs in~\cite{BBDFGMP22} consist of showing that a random tree cannot contain a large subtree satisfying some properties, which improves on the first moment upper-bound and is achieved by comparison with continuous objects.
 The very recent preprint \cite{borga_power_2023} improves their result (and also provides some lower-bound) using some careful analysis on the Brownian tree and its associated fragmentation process.

 \paragraph{Recursive decomposition of the Brownian tree.} In order to highlight more precisely what Theorem~\ref{thm_MAST_upper} and Theorem~\ref{thm_holder_homeo} have in common, we introduce an important tool in our proofs, which already crucially appears in~\cite{aldous_largest_2022}.
 This is a randomized recursive decomposition of the Brownian tree $\Tt$, which was introduced by Aldous~\cite{aldous_recursive_1994}.
 The decomposition consists in picking $3$ random uniform points $X_1, X_2, X_3$ in $\Tt$, blowing up $\Tt$ into three pieces at the unique branching point that separates $X_1, X_2, X_3$, and iterating the decomposition in each of the three pieces (see Section~\ref{subsec:aldous recursive decomposition} for complete definitions).
 After $k$ steps, we obtain a (randomized) partition of $\Tt$ into $3^k$ regions, indexed by a set $\mathbb{T}_3^k$.
 We denote those regions by $\left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3^k}$.
 This decomposition enjoys very nice independence properties that we will heavily rely on.